Olympus E-M10 III vs Canon 800D

 - More heavily discounted: Has been on the market for longer (launched in February 2017).

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 III emerges as the winner of the contest (13 : 11 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M10 III emerges as the winner of the contest (14 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the E-M10 III or the 800D.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.